RodrigoMattosoSilveira/TestDrivenDevelopmentWithGolang/README.md

 I'll show the examples’ output using the [Angular application framework](https://angular.io/) connected to a [simple Golang web server](https://github.com/enricofoltran/simple-go-server) server acting as our Back End for a Front End, BFF.

+To make things a bit more interesting, I'll also refactor the e2e tests to use [Cucumber](https://cucumber.io/docs/guides/overview/) instead of Jasmine.

 This repository captures the software I'm writing in this learning journey.

 # The repository